ran-sama/fritzbox-soap-python-3-json/README.md

-# fritzbox-vanilla-soap-requests
+# fritzbox-soap-python-json
-Using vanilla python 3 to not get your hands dirty doing SOAP requests.
-As in no external libraries needed.
+Using python 3 to send SOAP requests and get JSON formatted replies.

 ## The poor man's "SOAP" request
 Regards to everyone else using plain vanilla python 3 and not further losing their minds.
 This works with UPnP in restricted rights setting.
 You don't need your FB's username nor password.